subbendumajumder/netscaler-nitro-api/docs/configuration/system/systemglobal_binding/systemglobal_binding.md

 #systemglobal_binding

-Binding object showing the resources that can be bound to systemglobal.
+Binding object which returns the resources bound to systemglobal.

 ##Properties